Boeing 787 Dreamliner: Accidents with fatalities

+Accidents and incidents without fatalities

 A Japan Airlines (JAL) 787 experienced a fuel leak on January 8, 2013, and its flight from Boston was canceled.
-On January 9, United Airlines reported a problem in one of its six 787s with the wiring near the main batteries.
-Soon, the U.S. National Transportation Safety Board opened a safety probe.
+The next day, United Airlines reported a problem in one of its six 787s with the wiring near the main batteries.
+Soon, the US National Transportation Safety Board opened a safety probe.
 Fuel leaks also occurred on January 11, 2013 and on January 13, 2013, at Narita International Airport outside Tokyo.
 The aircraft reportedly was the same one that had a fuel leak on January 8.
 Japan's transport ministry also launched an investigation.

 On January 11, 2013, the FAA completed a comprehensive review of the 787's critical systems including the design, manufacture, and assembly.
 The Department of Transportation secretary Ray LaHood stated the administration was "looking for the root causes" behind the recent issues.
 The head of the FAA, Michael Huerta, said that so far nothing found "suggests [the 787] is not safe."

 On July 12, 2013, a fire started on an empty Ethiopian Airlines 787 parked at Heathrow Airport before it was extinguished by the airport fire and rescue service.
 No injuries were reported.
 The fire caused extensive heat damage to the aircraft.
 The FAA and NTSB sent representatives to assist in the investigation.
 The initial investigation found no direct link with the aircraft's main batteries.
 Further investigations indicated that the fire was due to lithium-manganese dioxide batteries powering an emergency locator transmitter (ELT).
 The UK Air Accidents Investigation Branch (AAIB) issued a special bulletin on July 18, 2013, requesting the US FAA ensure that the locator is removed or disconnected in Boeing 787s and to review the safety of lithium battery-powered ELT systems in other aircraft types.
 On August 19, 2015, the Associated Press reported that the fire was started by a short circuit caused by crossed wires located under the battery.
-The Air Accidents Investigation Branch's investigators recommended that "the U.S. Federal Aviation Administration, together with similar bodies in Europe and Canada, should conduct a review of equipment powered by lithium metal batteries to ensure they have 'an acceptable level of circuit protection.'"
+The Air Accidents Investigation Branch's investigators recommended that "the US Federal Aviation Administration, together with similar bodies in Europe and Canada, should conduct a review of equipment powered by lithium metal batteries to ensure they have 'an acceptable level of circuit protection.'"

 On July 26, 2013, ANA said it had found wiring damage on two 787 locator beacons.
 United Airlines also reported that it had found a pinched wire in one 787 locator beacon.
 On August 14, 2013, the media reported a fire extinguisher fault affecting three ANA airplanes, which caused the fire extinguishers to discharge into the opposite engine from the one requested.
 The fault was caused by a supplier assembly error.